 As someone running an online business, you might think that the internet is packed with customers.
 Yes, it is.
 But it’s also packed with lots of other people trying to get those customers.
 And not forgetting, ad blocking has also gone up recently.

 To stick out a little more, create a list of any real-world places and events that get a lot of people.
 Set up small stands or pop-up shops with some of your products on display.
 Have people try them out.
 Move with a POS if possible and have QR codes for your products too.
+Consider using the best QR code generator to streamline the process.

 This will help you to not miss out on an instant sale.
-You can also hand out flyers or some other hard copy graphics with details about your products.
+You can also hand out flyers or some other hard-copy graphics with details about your products.
 The best way to make an offline campaign work is by identifying places or events related to what you sell.

 If you’re moving headphones and portable speakers, try presenting at a live music event.
-People can try them out and buy digitally.
+People can try them out and buy them digitally.
 For those selling BBQ Sauce and other food inputs, consider staging a small demonstration at a food festival or cook-off.

 Conduct Social Challenges